p-almeida12/p-almeida12.github.io/_posts/2024-06-14-big-o-notation.md

 <span style="margin-left: 10px;"></span>
 Time complexity refers to the amount of time an algorithm takes to complete as a function of the input size.
-It is measured in terms of the number of fundamental operations (such as comparisons or assignments) an algorithm performs relative to the size of the input.
+It is measured in terms of the number of fundamental operations an algorithm performs relative to the size of the input.
 The key here is to understand how the time scales as the input size grows.
 For example, for an algorithm with a time complexity of O(n), the number of operations increases linearly with the input size.
 If the input size doubles, the time it takes to complete the algorithm also doubles.